eWaterCycle/infra/README.md

     For directory where rclone can store its cache.
   - Add `rclone_max_gsize` with value `45`.
     For maximum size of cache on `rclone_cache_dir` volume.
 In Gb.
+  - Add `external_volumes` with Resource as source type
 - Set documentation URL to `https://github.com/eWaterCycle/infra`
 - Do not allow every org to use this component.
 Data on the dcache should not be made public.
 - Select the organizations (CO) that are allowed to use the component.